noVaSon/qmk_firmware/keyboards/splitkb/kyria/keymaps/gotham/README.md

 More information about the Kyria keyboard can be found [here](https://blog.splitkb.com/blog/introducing-the-kyria)

+As I use an elite Pi MCU, I need to compile with qmk compile `-kb splitkb/kyria/rev2 -km gotham -e CONVERT_TO=elite_pi` Then double tap the reset button, which reuslts in mounting the board as drive F:\ on my windows machine.
+Flash by simply copying the reulsting file with `cp qmk_firmware/splitkb_kyria_rev2_gotham_elite_pi.uf2 /f/`, where `/f/` stands for drive F:

+Windows keyboard is set to US International (Querty) to express umlauts

 ### Rotary Encoders

 Press the encoder on each half to cycle between: